What is a Cleaning Contract?

 How to Create a Cleaning Contract?

 1. Identify the Service Provider and Client

 The first thing to do is to point out exactly who is involved in the contract agreement.
 You will have to identify which plays the role of the service provider and which one the client.
 Determine who is who and then place their complete names into the document.
 Also, include the complete address of both parties and any other information such as his/her job position title if necessary.

 2. Provide Details on the Cleaning Service

 It is here where you will need to provide all of the information necessary for one to learn about the service contract that is to be provided.
-So let's say that you are making a janitorial cleaning service contract with another individual.
+Let's say that you are making a janitorial cleaning service contract with another individual.
 You'll want the document to cover what specific areas will be cleaned and how the cleaning will be done.
-Considering the fact that this is a cleaning service, it must always contain a list of the cleaning materials and Basic equipment that will be used and who will be responsible for providing them.
+It must always contain a list of the cleaning materials and basic equipment that will be used and who will be responsible for providing them.

 3. Specify Details Regarding Payment

 Start by pointing out the type of payment.
 Will the cleaning service provider be paid by the hour?
 Is it a fixed rate?
 Or perhaps it will depend on the amount of work to be done?
 Be sure to make this clear.
 Then you'll want to place the payment schedule that tells the client when he/she is required to pay.
 Also, include the method of payment that the client is allowed to use.
 The more options available, the more likely that the client will pay on time.

 It is possible that the parties involved may run into issues that will force them into disputes.
 The contract must point out exactly how they should be handled.
 Both the client and service provider must discuss the matter and decide if they want to handle it themselves or lead the decision up to a judge.
 This section of the contract can also be used to point out what laws will apply if necessary to solve the dispute.